-34.1 It is the School's policy that all current and prospective employees will have equal opportunity for employment, promotion and training on the basis of relevant ability, qualifications and merit.
+34.1 It is Walter Infant School and Nursery's policy that all current and prospective employees will have equal opportunity for employment, promotion and training on the basis of relevant ability, qualifications and merit.
 Employees must ensure that they do not unfairly discriminate on the grounds of gender, race, colour, marital status, national or ethnic origin, nationality, disability, sexuality, age or religion.
-All job applicants and workers are treated equally and the School are willing to make reasonable adjustments where appropriate for disabled applicants and workers.
+All job applicants and workers are treated equally and the school are willing to make reasonable adjustments where appropriate for disabled applicants and workers.